Colin McFarlane: Video games

 McFarlane has lent his voice to numerous video games, the earliest being 1996's Broken Sword: The Shadow of the Templars.
 He would go on to voice characters in G-Police, Codename: Tenka, and The City of Lost Children in 1997.
 He also voiced Greg in the Buzz! quiz game series, the character Avalon Centrifuge in the 2011 game LittleBigPlanet 2, and provided additional dialogue for Batman: Arkham Knight.
 He played "The Forgotten One", the central villain of the two downloadable content packs for Castlevania: Lords of Shadow.
 Also lending his voice to Thunder, in the first Fable video game.

 Theatre

 In 2013, McFarlane appeared with Lenny Henry in a critically acclaimed revival of August Wilson's Fences at the Duchess Theatre in London's West End.

 Personal life

-On 12 July 1993, McFarlane married his wife, Kate, with whom he has one son, Josh.
+On 30 June 1991, McFarlane married his wife, Kate, with whom he has three children.
 He divides his time between homes in Lincoln and North London.

 McFarlane is an avid supporter of Lincoln City F.C.

+In June 2023, McFarlane announced that he had been diagnosed with prostate cancer.